 Additives to the Drinking Water for Rats and Mice

-A. Any compound added to the drinking water must be approved in the IACUC protocol.
+A. Any compound added to the drinking water must be approved by IACUC protocol.

 B. Ad lib water consumption must be determined before any compound is added to the drinking water.

-E. Monitoring for hydration by evaluating skin turgor, food consumption and body weight must be done for novel compounds and documented daily for minimum of 3 days.
+E. Monitoring for hydration by evaluating skin turgor, food consumption, and body weight must be done for novel compounds and documented daily for a minimum of three days.

 F. The PI is responsible for labeling all drinking water with additives.